hypo69/hypo/docs/gemini/consultant/ru/utils/cursor_spinner.md

 """
 .. module:: src.utils.cursor_spinner
    :platform: Windows, Unix
-   :synopsis: Utility for displaying a spinning cursor in the console.
+   :synopsis: Utility to display a spinning cursor in the console.

 """
 import time
 import sys
-from src.logger import logger  # Import logger
+from src.logger import logger

 def spinning_cursor():
     """
-    Generates a sequence of characters for a spinning cursor: '|', '/', '-', '\\'.
+    Generates a sequence of spinning cursor characters (|/-\\).

+    Yields:
-    :return: The next character in the sequence.
+        str: The next character in the sequence.
     """
     while True:
         for cursor in '|/-\\':